COVID-19 Scammers Want Your Stimulus Check

 My parents often call me for advice about unsolicited online offers that seem fishy to them.
 Invariably, these offers turn out to be scams.
 It burns me up that the unscrupulous would stoop to ripping-off the elderly.
 Hence my motivation for writing this article.

-The Federal Trade Commission (FTC) reported last month that between January 1 and June 8, the FTC has gotten more than 91,000 total COVID-19-related complaints.
-Consumers have reported losing more than $59.2 million to COVID-19-related fraud.
+The Federal Trade Commission (FTC) recently warned about coronavirus-related fraud and announced a crackdown.
+The FTC reports that consumers have lost more than $1 billion due to COVID-19 scams.
 In recent weeks, several states have formed “COVID-19 Fraud Task Forces” in partnership with federal agencies to combat the problem.

-Federal, state and local law enforcement authorities are reporting an explosion of scams as con artists move to exploit public panic over the pandemic.
+Federal, state and local law enforcement authorities are reporting an explosion of scams as con artists move to exploit public anxiety over the pandemic.
 These fraudsters want to get their hands on your stimulus check.

 Three rounds of checks…

 A lot of money is at stake.
 The $2.2 trillion Coronavirus Aid, Relief, and Economic Security Act (CARES) Act was passed in March 2020, followed by a $900 billion relief bill in December 2020.
 Each legislative package provided direct stimulus payments to Americans.

 The third round of stimulus checks came as part of the $1.9 trillion American Rescue Plan signed by President Biden last month.
 Eligible Americans received a $1,400 stimulus payment, plus $1,400 for any dependent.

 Under Biden’s plan, a single filer making up to $75,000 got the full payment, while those earning up to $80,000 got a reduced amount.
 Joint filers making up to $150,000 got the full $2,800, while those earning up to $160,000 got a smaller amount.